Skip to content

 Getting Started in ozfortress

 So now you understand the fundamentals of the Sixes / Highlander format, it’s time to get started!
 First, pick a main class, usually the class that you are best at or have the most fun with.
-Mastering a single class is much more efficient and satisfying, however, some people enjoy changing classes every season in order to gain experience in multiple classes.
+Mastering a single class is much more efficient and satisfying, however, some people enjoy changing classes each season in order to gain experience in multiple classes.

 If you haven’t already, make an account by clicking the green Sign in with Steam button in the top right.
 All ozfortress tournaments are run through the ozfortress website, so you will need to make an account if you intend to join a team and compete!